microsoft/custom-connectors-masterclass/lab02/README.md

 !["Default Response Parsed"](./assets/lab02_02_defaultresponseparsed.png)

 This is very important and **strongly** recommended to set up for all your actions.
-If you don't this, when a users calls this action in any UI (Power Automate, Power Apps, etc.) they will only get a JSON object and have to do all parsing themselves.
+If you don't this, when a user calls this action in any UI (Power Automate, Power Apps, etc.) they will only get a JSON object and have to do all parsing themselves.
 This way the structure is already stored in the Custom Connector and can be directly used.
 This will be important in the following steps.

 Also remember to **Update Connector** to publish your changes!